Which MacBook should I buy?

 Which MacBook is best for battery life?

-The MacBook, 11n MacBook Air, and the 15in MacBook Pro with Retina display all offer 9 hours of battery life for wireless web (10 hours for iTunes on the MacBook and Air, while the MacBook Pro offers 9 hours of iTunes).
+The 11in MacBook Air and the 15in MacBook Pro with Retina display offer 9 hours of battery life for wireless web (10 hours for iTunes on the Air, while the MacBook Pro offers 9 hours of iTunes).

-Finally the older MacBook without the Retina display offers just 7 hours of wireless web browsing.
+Finally, the older MacBook Pro without the Retina display offers just 7 hours of wireless web browsing.

 Which MacBook is best for storage?